TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-task.rst

    Run :ref:`awaitable objects <asyncio-awaitables>` in the *aws* set concurrently.
 Return an iterator of :class:`Future` objects.
-   Each Future object returned represents the earliest result from the set of the remaining awaitables.
+   Each Future object returned represents the earliest result kutoka the set of the remaining awaitables.

    Raises :exc:`asyncio.TimeoutError` if the timeout occurs before all Futures are done.